conoro/ytpodders/README.md

 * 2017-10-14 - V2.0.0 - Updated to Dropbox V2 API.
 Removed server command and replaced with simple static flow.
 Updated youtube-dl
 * 2017-10-14 - V2.0.1 - Fix some bugs with Dropbox URLs
 * 2018-04-26 - V2.0.2 - Fixes to make it work on OSX again (and proably Linux but untested)
+* 2018-06-12 - V2.0.3 - Last release broke Windows.
+This should now work for Windows and OSX